uviclibraries/qualcoder/pre-workshop.md

 ---
 # Pre-Workshop Materials: Introduction to Qualitative Data Analysis and Coding

 This workshop is primarily hands-on practice with QualCoder in order to learn to use key features of the software.
-To participate fully please do the following before the workshop:
+To participate fully please read through the following before the workshop:

 ## 1. What is Qualitative Data Analysis (QDA)?
 Qualitative Data Analysis (QDA) is the process of examining non-numerical data to understand meanings, patterns, and experiences.
 Examples of qualitative data include: